 We anticipate, based on current and foreseeable demand for tantalum capacitors, that our minimum purchase commitments under the contracts with Cabot will substantially exceed our requirements over the terms of the contracts.
 See "Contractual Commitments" below.
 Also, we do not anticipate utilizing our stockpile of tantalum ore at any time in the foreseeable future.
 Tantalum ore, powder and wire have an indefinite shelf life; therefore, we believe that we will eventually utilize all of the material in our inventory or purchased under the contracts.
-Based on usage currently expected in 2003, our purchase commitments represent approximately 7.5 years of usage.
-We have little visibility of the demand for our tantalum capacitor products beyond twelve months.
-It is almost certain that our actual requirements of tantalum will differ from those projected, and likely that the difference will be material.
+Our visibility of future demand is limited, however, and actual consumption may differ substantially from the amounts that we now estimate.